 Please read About individuals before using any of the information on this page.

-The north Devon parish of St Giles in the Wood is a short distance south of Great Torrington.
+The Devon parish of St Giles in the Wood is a short distance south of Great Torrington.
 George Yeo, son of Anne Yeo, was baptised there in 1806 and married Margery Cooke there in 1834 [note 1].
-They had at least eleven children, three of whom did not survive infancy:
+They had at least twelve children, four of whom did not survive infancy.
+They all appear to have been born at St Giles in the Wood:

 – Eliza Yeo (see below)